-If you inform us that new electors are living at the property we will send each person a letter (Invitation to register) asking them to register them to vote, although you can do this online at register to vote.
+If you inform us that new electors are living at the property, we will send each person an Invitation to Register letter, asking them to register to vote, although this can also be done via the Government website>

 What information do I need to provide?

-If your details are correct you simply need to confirm this via the above methods.
-If you need to add or remove electors, or make changes, you can do this via Household Response.
+If your details are correct, you simply need to confirm this via one of the methods mentioned above.
+If you need to add or remove electors, or make changes, you can do this via the online response service.

 Why do I need to respond to the canvass?

-If you consider that you may be at risk of harm because your name is shown on the electoral register there may be other registration options.
-Information is available about anonymous registration.
-Please contact the Democratic and Elections department if you wish to register in this way or for further information.
+If you consider that you may be at risk of harm because your name is shown on the electoral register, there may be other registration options.
+Information is available from the Your Vote Matters website.
+Please contact the Democratic and Elections team if you wish to register in this way, or for further information.